Bug Out Bag Essentials

 I really do think that having a bug out bag is a necessity, but it doesn’t have to break the bank.
 You can scrounge most of the things that you need from around the house and anything that you don’t already have, like a good first aid kit, are things that you should have around anyway.

 Bugging out should be approached in a similar manner as a military-style patrol.
-Take the minimum amount of gear that you need to accomplish the mission.
+Take only the absolute essential bug out bag items that you need.
 Can you take more than that?
 You can but everything that you add to a bug out bag makes your trip that much more difficult and miserable.

-Nice to have items don’t really have a place in a bug out bag.
+Nice to have items don’t really have a place in an emergency kit.
 Those items should be at your house or prepositioned at your bug out location, not in a bag on your back as you try to escape a disaster of some kind.